 an improved hydrocephalus shunt

 CSF-Dynamics is developing a new type of hydrocephalus shunt that overcomes the major issues of current shunts on the market.
 The shunt is currently undergoing clinical testing.
-CSF-Dynamics expects the shunt to be approved for clinical use by end of 2025.
+CSF-Dynamics expects the shunt to be approved for clinical use by 2026.

 CSF-Dynamics received a Horizon 2020 Phase 2 SME grant (849502) from the European Commission to support our First in Human trial.
-We are now planning a larger Pivotal Study.
+We are now planning a larger Pivotal Study in 5 countries.

 Please contact us by email if you are interested to know more about the technology and the status of the development.

-We are proud to announce that the preliminary results of the First-in-Human clinical study will be presented at annual meeting of Scandinavian Neurosurgical Society (SNS) by Sune Munthe MD, PhD, neurosugeon, Odense University Hospital, Denmark, on Sunday 15 May 2022 at 2:10 pm, session A123, Radisson Blu, Bergen, Norway.
+The preliminary results of the First-in-Human clinical study was presented at annual meeting of Scandinavian Neurosurgical Society (SNS) by Sune Munthe MD, PhD, neurosugeon, Odense University Hospital, Denmark, on Sunday 15 May 2022 at Radisson Blu, Bergen, Norway.

-Svend Erik Børgesen, MD (Chief Clinical Officer, CSF-Dynamics) will be present at the session to answer any questions.
-Please feel free to contact us.
-See contact details by clicking the button.
+Svend Erik Børgesen, MD (Chief Clinical Officer, CSF-Dynamics) was also present at the session to answer the questions and comments from the audience.

 The first preliminary results of the First-in-Human clinical study was presented at AANS by Mikkel Andersen MD, Odense University Hospital, Denmark, 2 May 2022 at AANS, Pennsylvania Convention Center.